moosasharieff/group2-global-green-init/README.md

 Clean and simple design
 User access levels (client, administrator)
-Includes at least one self developed api and one webservice to be run.
+Includes at least one self-developed api and one web service to be run.

 # Frameworks